Business Schools in Michigan

 Graduate Business Schools in Michigan

-Business is also a popular course for graduate-level study, with many people choosing to add an MBA (or its equivalent) to their resumes, either directly after receiving a bachelor’s degree or after getting a few years of work experience.
-Michigan offers 19 choices for master’s-level business study, with a moderately affordable average cost for tuition and fees of about $37,000.
+Business is also a popular course for graduate-level study.
+Many people choose to add an MBA (or its equivalent) to their resumes, either directly after receiving a bachelor’s degree or after getting a few years of work experience.
+Michigan offers 19 choices for masters-level business study, with a moderately affordable average cost for tuition and fees of about $37,000.
 As with undergraduate program costs, this average is skewed by the most expensive program, the Ross School of Business, which costs nearly $114,000 per year.
 Excluding this school drops the average tuition cost in Michigan to around $32,700 for the other 18 institutions, with Central Michigan University the most affordable graduate program, at $18,972.

 Our data includes average admission GMAT scores for 14 graduate business schools in Michigan.
 The average scores cluster in a fairly tight range, from 437 at Detroit Mercy to 674 at Michigan State University.
 These same 14 schools reported figures for the percentage of faculty with doctoral degrees, ranging from 70% at Central Michigan University to 94% at Eastern Michigan University.
-Most of the schools have very good student-to-faculty ratios, with the University of Michigan-Flint the lowest at just 0.46 students per faculty member and Michigan State University the second highest at 2.6 students per faculty member.
+Most of the schools have excellent student-to-faculty ratios.
+The University of Michigan-Flint the lowest at just 0.46 students per faculty member, and Michigan State University the second highest at 2.6 students per faculty member.
 The one outlier here is, interestingly enough, the Ross School at the University of Michigan, Ann Arbor, which has a student-to-faculty ratio of 7 to 1.

 As mentioned earlier, many students go back to school for a graduate business degree after obtaining work experience, and some prefer to keep working while studying at their own pace.
 There are a number of excellent online MBA programs in Michigan that suit this need nicely.
-Central Michigan University offers a highly-rated online program, and good options can also be found at the University of Michigan-Dearborn and University of Michigan-Flint, among others.
+Central Michigan University offers a highly-rated online program, and good options can also be found at the University of Michigan-Dearborn and the University of Michigan-Flint, among others.
 Most online programs offer the same basic curriculum and courses as their offline equivalents.